When to garden

 Landscaping

-The answer to 'when to garden' is that the best time to garden depends on the climate and growing season in your local area.
-In general, the spring and fall are the prime gardening seasons for most climates, as the weather is mild and plants can thrive with proper care.
+The answer to 'when to garden' is that the best time to garden depends on your local climate and the types of plants you want to grow.
+In general, the spring and fall are the prime gardening seasons for most temperate climates.
+Spring is ideal for planting cool-season crops like leafy greens, peas, and root vegetables.
+Fall is perfect for planting cool-weather plants that thrive in the milder temperatures, like broccoli, kale, and carrots.

 Step-by-Step Guide